jobssaurabhmul/capstone_project_croma_sales_analysis/README.md

 # Data Description
 The dataset has been provided by  Croma.
 It consists of 6 files.
 The details of each are given below:

-***Transactional Data***: Contains details of transaction across any store, across India.
+1. ***Transactional Data***: Contains details of transaction across any store, across India.
 Details captured include: customer id, sale value, ordered quantity, store id, city, state, order date.

-***Customer Master File***: Contains details of the customers such as gender, marital status, pincode.
+2. ***Customer Master File***: Contains details of the customers such as gender, marital status, pincode.

-***Campaign Details***: Details of campaigns being run.
+3. ***Campaign Details***: Details of campaigns being run.
 Data includes date of campaign, customer id, campaign medium: email or sms, response of customer: whether viewed, delivered or clicked.

-***Customer Reviews***: Contains category, group, product, city and review by customer
+4. ***Customer Reviews***: Contains category, group, product, city and review by customer

-***Delivery Data***: Details of shipments and timestamps of each process involved in delivery
+5. ***Delivery Data***: Details of shipments and timestamps of each process involved in delivery

-***Festivals Data***: List of festivals for which seasonality effect needs to be found
+6. ***Festivals Data***: List of festivals for which seasonality effect needs to be found

-***Tools/Python libraries used to process data***
+# Tools/Python Libraries used to process data

 + pandas
 + numpy